-"You look dazed as I feel!" said Tom laughingly, shaking the hand Remus offered in congratulations.
+"You look as dazed as I feel!" said Tom laughingly, shaking the hand Remus offered in congratulations.

 Julia and Nymphadora were hugging.
 "I'm so happy for you!"
 Nymphadora cried, before throwing herself at Tom and hugging him too.

-"That's so sweet; no wonder Tonks loves you so much!"
+"That's so sweet.
+No wonder my best mate loves you so much!"
 Julia said as she hugged him.

 "Shall we adjourn to the sea?" the celebrant asked with a smile.

 The small group Apparated the distance from the stones of Callanish to the shore of Loch Roag, a nearby sea-loch on the Atlantic coast.
-Remus didn't like to speculate how much local wizards had charged to ensure Muggle aversion charms kept tourists away, even though Tom Fenton could easily afford it.
+Remus didn't like to speculate about how many Galleons local wizards had charged to ensure Muggle Aversion Charms kept tourists away, even though Tom Fenton could easily afford it.

 On the shore, each member of the party threw a stone into the water while the celebrant spoke a traditional Celtic Blessing.